Similes for Confident with Explanation and Examples

 2. He walked into the hall as confident as a soldier in uniform, although many watched him.

-3. The leader spoke as confident as a soldier in uniform, so others followed.
+3. The leader spoke as confidently as a soldier in uniform, so others followed.

-4. She smiled as confident as a soldier in uniform, and her doubts disappeared.
+4. She smiled as confidently as a soldier in uniform, and her doubts disappeared.

 5. He acted as confident as a soldier in uniform, yet remained respectful.